 Who can participate

-We are looking for children between 5-12 years old who:
+We are looking for children with cerebral palsy between 5-18 years old who:

 - Gross Motor Function Classification Scale (GMFCS) level II- V

-- Able to consume tablets either whole or crushed, orally or through a gastrostomy tube
+- Able to consume tablets whole or crushed, orally or through a gastrostomy tube

 - Able to communicate (verbal or non-verbal) pain or discomfort

-- Have not had orthopedic surgery in the past three months
+- Have not had orthopedic surgery in the past six months

 - Have no treatment or planned treatment involving diuretics